esilver0/CATT/sslstrip-experiment.md

 http://nyu.edu.

-Notice that this time the connection is over HTTPS demonstrating the SSL striping proxy worked.
+Notice that this time the connection is over HTTPS demonstrating that the SSLstrip attack worked.

 Then, on the attacker node, run